Webflow sync, pageviews & more.

 TL;DR

-• Go to Project Settings of the new site.
+• Go to Project Settings of your current (old) Webflow project.

 • Scroll to the Custom Domains section.

-• Enter your domain name (e.g., yoursite.com) and click Add.
+• Enter your domain name (e.g., yourdomain.com) and click Add.

 Summary